 It was in Berlin before the fall of the wall, now a young father, that he presented his photographic work for the first time, in search of an expression of the emotions of the actors of the Schaubühne am Lehniner Platz.

 In 1989, the year of the fall of the wall, he returned to live in Paris, where he again collaborated with major directors such as Bob Wilson or Heiner Müller, and also created his first productions in Paris at the Théâtre de l'Odéon, at the Rond-Point Theater and the Avignon Festival.
 He then founded his own production company, Béla Compagnie.

 This energy and these many experiences make him an organizer and a programmer of cultural events of the highest quality and international scope, with the Experimental Academy of Theaters for a period of six years and in particular with the Goethe Institute of Paris, for which he provided cultural programming for a season.

-His passion for cinema led him to the techniques of image-movement and he launched into the creation of video for the scene (could you send the original phrase so I can translate more specifically?
-It doesn’t read in English with the current wording.) as well as the realization of documentary and fiction.
+His passion for cinema led him to the techniques of image-movement and he launched into the creation of video for the theater and musical scene as well as the realization of documentary and fiction.
 This was done with Arte and the ZDF among others, where, faithful to the spirit of theater troupes, he played all the roles of actor, cameraman, editor, director, and scenographer.

 True to his passion for travel, he brings together films for television and video creations for live performance in such varied places as South America, Europe, and Asia.